 February 2013's Issue #106 was Charlie Adlard's 100th Edition (after taking over from Tony Moore) as well as two standard cover variants, to celebrate this anniversary, an exclusive Charlie Adlard cover was produced, limited to 2000 copies and available from UK Comic Shop - "Infinity and Beyond" in Shrewsbury UK (which is Charlie Adlard's local).
 The cover is a reworking of Tony Moore's original #1 cover featuring Charlie Adlard (in place of Rick Grimes) in front of the Comic Shop and with hints of his favourite items - drums, lego and a car.
-As of February 2013, copies were still available from eBay and directly at a reasonable £14.99 and Signed by Charlie Adlard or £12.99 unsigned, both of which might prove to be a pretty good investment!
+As of July 2019, these are still available to purchase from the stores website for £29.99 signed or £24.99 unsigned ( this has seen some appreciation since availability in February 2013, when they were originally offered for £14.99 a Signed by Charlie Adlard or £12.99 unsigned)

 The Walking Dead #115 10th Anniversary Covers

 To celebrate the 10th Anniversary of the series, Issues #115, due out in October 2013 will have 10 separate cover variants which will all "interconnect" to show a montage of the most significant events from the past ten years (one for each year) of the series.
 The Issue will also have a "standard cover" For collectors, it would definitely be worthwhile try to obtain each version, although some maybe harder to source than others. but hopefully that won't be the case..
-There are retailers also putting together some exclusive packages together to celebrate the event, Infinity & Beyond in Shrewsbury, UK for example are putting to together a collectors box set with 14 covers, exclusive art print signed by Charlie Adlard and with a comp to win original WD artwork, all for a very reasonable £65/$103.
 There is also a 10th anniversary reprint of #1 being issued on 2nd October 2013 to look out for.